PritamSarbajna/dark-web-scraper/README.md

 Currently this is only designed to
 - Scrape dark web for onion links
 - Scrape images from dark web
+- Check language of a dark web link
+- Check if a onion link is valid or not

 **Without tor browser**